oschrenk/notes/cvs.md

 ## Sourceforge ##

-To checkout complete projects using cvs from sourceforge
+To checkout complete projects using cvs from Sourceforge

 	mkdir PROJECTNAME
 	cd PROJECTNAME